gireeshcse/gireeshcse.github.io/blog/js/markdown/react_typescript.md

 * If we are seeing two renders, it may be because we are running in StrictMode for development purposes. so to debug, we can replace it with Fragment.Frament is only used to wrap a set of JSX elements that don't have a parent wrapping element such as div.

+* Hook components and React in general priortize componentization over inheritance.
 ```
 <React.Fragment>
     <App />